-When Typically Offered: Summer, Fall, Winter, Spring ESLAF 015 Listening and Speaking In English 1-International Credits: 5 Students improve listening and speaking to communicate in contexts such as personal information, schedules, free-time activities and hobbies.
-Mandatory P/NC grading.
-Prerequisite Required: Appropriate placement on the Shoreline ESL placement test.
-When Typically Offered: Summer, Fall, Winter, Spring ESLAF 020 Integrated Skills In English 2-International Credits: 10 Students will improve their reading, writing and grammar for home, school and community with an emphasis on well-formed sentences.
-Mandatory P/NC grading.
-Prerequisite Required: Successful completion of the previous level or appropriate placement on the Shoreline ESL placement test When Typically Offered: Summer, Fall, Winter, Spring ESLAF 025 Listening and Speaking In English 2-International Credits: 5 Students practice listening and speaking in the contexts of school, health, shopping, and places in the community.
-Mandatory P/NC grading.
+Grading Basis: Pass/Not Pass Course Typically Offered: Summer, Fall, Winter, Spring ESLAF 20 Integrated Skills in English 2 -International Units: 10 Students will improve their reading, writing and grammar for home, school and community with an emphasis on well-formed sentences.
 Prerequisite Required: Successful completion of the previous level or appropriate placement on the Shoreline ESL placement test.
-When Typically Offered: Summer, Fall, Winter, Spring ESLAF 050 Foundations In ESL A-Integrated Skills (10) Credits: 10 Students write simple paragraphs on personal topics by combining basic vocabulary and grammar structures.
+Grading Basis: Pass/Not Pass ESLAF 23 ESL 2 (10-Credit Pathway) Units: 10 ESLAF 23 is the second course in a series that prepares students to use English in college and career by building reading, writing, listening, and speaking skills.
+Students will be able to communicate about topics related to their everyday lives, and their personal, vocational, and academic goals.
+Prerequisite: Completion of ESLAF 13 with Pass or appropriate placement on the Shoreline ESL placement test.
+Drop Consent: Instructor Drop Consent Grading Basis: Pass/Not Pass Course Typically Offered: Summer, Fall, Winter, Spring ESLAF 25 Listening & Speaking in English 2 - International Units: 5 Students practice listening and speaking in the contexts of school, health, shopping, and places in the community.
+Prerequisite Required: Successful completion of the previous level or appropriate placement on the Shoreline ESL placement test.
+Grading Basis: Pass/Not Pass Course Typically Offered: Summer, Fall, Winter, Spring ESLAF 50 Foundations in ESL A-Integrated Skills Units: 10 Students write simple paragraphs on personal topics by combining basic vocabulary and grammar structures.
 Students read a variety of texts on personal subjects.
-Mandatory P/NC grading.
 Prerequisite Required: Appropriate placement on the Shoreline ESL placement test.

-When Typically Offered: Summer, Fall, Winter, Spring ESLAF 051 Foundations In ESL A-Speaking/Listening Credits: 5 Students practice speaking and listening skills within school, daily life and social situations.
+Grading Basis: Pass/Not Pass Course Typically Offered: Summer, Fall, Winter, Spring ESLAF 51 Foundations in ESL A-Speaking/Listening Units: 5 Students practice speaking and listening skills within school, daily life and social situations.
 Students practice conversing and speaking clearly.
-Mandatory P/NC grading.
 Prerequisite Required: Appropriate placement on the Shoreline ESL placement test.